 - Will I have anti sickness drugs?
 A: yes we will try various types until the sickness is controlled.

 - Will I receive daily injections for a week?
-A: yes you will
+A: yes you will, you will do them yourself into the stomach this will result in achey joints and bones.

 - I am triple negative, do I have access to Zoladex for ovarian protection?
-A: yes I will be okay to go ahead with Zoladex
+A: yes you will be okay to go ahead with Zoladex which will shut down your ovaries and start early menaupause.
+You may experience a lot of hot sweats until your periods (hopefully) return.
+You will have the zoladex injection every 4 weeks and will need freeze spray beforehand as it is a rather large needle.

 - Will I be on steroids?
-A: yes only a mild form for a few days each round
+A: yes only a mild form for a few days each round, they will make you put on weight and increase the appetite.

 - Can I take any drugs such as paracetamol and ibuprofen during chemotherapy?
 A: yes but paracetamol could bring your temperature down which needs to be monitored.